Information about Trace API data requirements, including:

 Required.
 The length of the request body in octets (8-bit bytes) unless sent with chunked encoding.
 This header is generally set by default by the underlying HTTP client sending the data and in most cases should not require any additional effort by the end user.

 Required.
-The Trace API requires the Insights insert key.
+The Trace API requires a license key.
 If this is provided as both a header and a query parameter, the values must match.

 Required if compressed payload.
 The value must be